spatialos/gdk-for-unity/docs/content/intro-workflows-spatialos-entities.md

 # Workflows: MonoBehaviour or ECS workflow

-When you use SpatialOS with Unity, you have the option of two workflows: a MonoBehaviour workflow or an ECS workflow.
+When you use SpatialOS with Unity, you have the option of two workflows: the traditional MonoBehaviour workflow using GameObjects or the ECS workflow.
 You can also choose to use a mixture of the two workflows.

 > ECS is an alternative Unity development paradigm, introduced by Unity in early 2018.
 Find out more on [Unity’s GitHub](https://github.com/Unity-Technologies/EntityComponentSystemSamples/blob/master/Documentation/content/ecs_in_detail.md#world).